dsobral/ADER/material/singlecell_practical/tutorial-seurat-mca.md

 write.table(markers, file="lung1_markers.txt")
 ```

 The above command will return a table containing all identied markers (differentially expressed genes) for each cluster.
-For example, the *Sftpc* gene is identified as a marker gene for cluster 0.
-It is expressed in 100% of the cells of all clusters, but is 2-fold up-regulated in cells belonging to cluster 0.
+For example, the *Sftpa1* gene is identified as a marker gene for cluster 0.
+It is expressed in 99.8% of the cells in cluster 0, and 82.9% of cells in other clusters.
+It is 2-fold up-regulated in cells belonging to cluster 0.

 ```r